Accelerated students

 Not automatically.
 You will need to reach out to the Office of Academic Accessibility via email (oaa@messiah.edu) letting them know that you are now a graduate student at Messiah and requesting for OAA to send you a letter to share with your graduate faculty members.
 Additionally, you’ll schedule a meeting with Graduate Student Services to discuss academic accessibility resources in graduate school.
 Email sgpsstudentservices@messiah.edu to schedule.

-Follow the helpful steps provided on our Academic Accessibility resources page.
+Follow the helpful steps provided on our Academic Accessibility resources page to begin the process of requesting academic accommodations.

 Chapel